ZhuoxuanZhangHarry/Text-Generator-Markov-Model-/README.md

-This text generator uses these Markov model to read in a sample text, then generate a new random text based off the sample.
+This text generator uses these Markov model to read in a sample text, then generates a new random text based off the sample.

 Usage: